The $(2,5)$ minimal model on genus two surfaces: Abstract

 \section{Abstract}

-In the $(2,5)$ minimal model, the partition function for genus $g=2$ Riemann surfaces is expected to be given by a quintuplet of Siegel modular forms that extend the Rogers-Ramanujan functions on the torus.
-Their expansions around the $g=2$ boundary components of the moduli space are obtained in terms of standard modular forms.
-In the case where a handle of the $g=2$ surface is pinched, our method requires knowledge of the $2$-point function of the fundamental lowest-weight vector in the non-vacuum representation of the Virasoro algebra, for which we derive a third order ODE.
+In the $(2,5)$ minimal model, the partition function for genus $g=2$ Riemann surfaces is given by a $5$-tuple of functions with appropriate transformation under the mapping class group.
+These functions generalise the two Rogers-Ramanujan functions for the torus.
+Their expansions around a locus of surfaces with conical singularities in the interior of the $g=2$ Siegel upper half plane are obtained in terms of standard modular forms.
+The dependence on the metric is controlled by a canonical choice of flat surface metrics.
+In the alternative case where a handle of the $g=2$ surface is pinched, our method requires knowledge of the two-point function of the fundamental lowest-weight vector in the non-vacuum representation of the Virasoro algebra, for which we derive a $3$\ts{rd} order ODE.
+In order to make the paper more accessible to mathematicians, the exposition includes a short introduction to conformal field theory on Riemann surfaces, which may be of independent interest.\\ \\ MSC 11F03 (Primary),\,57M50,\,81T40 (Secondary)